snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md

 ### 2. Using Recent Data

 This can be achieved by setting `snowplow__start_date` to a recent date.
+If a custom model only models newly tracked events, you should set this to the date that data started to be produced instead of your initial pipeline date.
 To dynamically change the start date depending on your environment, you can use the following:

 ```yml title="dbt_project.yml"
 vars: